washingtonstateuniversity/WSUWP-Build-Themes-Public/make/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.9.15 =
+* Limit appearance of HappyForms banner to Posts and Pages edit screen.

+= 1.9.14 =
+* Removed line breaks from couple of strings in code to make translation possible.

+= 1.9.13 =
+* New color setting for mobile menu trigger background, accessibility improvements.

+= 1.9.12 =
+* Fixed icons in List format builder items.

+= 1.9.11 =
+* Font Awesome upgraded to the latest version, minor bug fixes.

+= 1.9.10 =
+* Minor bug fixes and improvements.

+= 1.9.9 =
+* Miscellaneous bug fixes and improvements.

+= 1.9.8 =
+* Compatibility bug fixes and improvements.

+= 1.9.7 =
+* Minor bug fixes.

+= 1.9.6 =
+* Mobile menu typography and tiled background fixes.

+= 1.9.5 =
+* Header typography and other minor fixes, updated theme screenshot.

+= 1.9.4 =
+* Updated theme screenshot.

+= 1.9.3 =
+Fix for Gallery items at the end of rows.

+= 1.9.2 =
+Embeds and Column background images fixes.

+= 1.9.1 =
+Content editor bug fixes, better compatibility handling.

+= 1.9.0 =
+Builder improvements, minor fixes for Banners, typography and general layout.

+= 1.8.11 =
+Minor bug fixes.

+= 1.8.10 =
+Bug fix for float styles of site navigation menu.

+= 1.8.9 =
+Improvements and bug fixes in templates, Customize screen, breadcrumbs and builder sections configuration.

+= 1.8.8 =
+Better background control, improved settings overlay, bug fixes.

+= 1.8.7 =
+Bug fixes.

+= 1.8.6 =
+Column rows, refreshed builder design, bug fixes.

+= 1.8.2 =
+Bug fixes for a number of small glitches introduced in 1.8.0.

+= 1.8.1 =
+Support changes for Make Plus 1.8.0

+= 1.8.0 =
+Refactored big parts of builder and components to support future development and overcome server limitations.

 = 1.7.7 =
 Fixed a bug that was causing Gallery section item links to not work.